videolan/x265/doc/reST/cli.rst

 .. option:: --tskip-fast, --no-tskip-fast

 	Only evaluate transform skip for NxN intra predictions (4x4 blocks).
 	Only applicable if transform skip is enabled.
+For chroma, only evaluate if luma used tskip.
+Inter block tskip analysis is unmodified.
 Default disabled

 .. option:: --strong-intra-smoothing, --no-strong-intra-smoothing